CN MN History

 The Paramount, however, has not always been in the good shape that it is today.
 During the 1960’s through the 80’s, its state of disrepair nearly ended its existence, but a group of citizens and the city turned that fate around.
 This news feature (originally aired in December of 2012) comes from the Arts & Cultural Heritage funded program, the Untold Stories of Central Minnesota Art.
 Producer Jeff Carmack sits down with the Paramount Arts Resource Trust Executive Director Tony Goddard to discuss the fascinating history of the Paramount and its restoration.Listen

-History of Ferries in Central Minnesota
+Steve Houle and the History of Ferries in Central Minnesota

 In this news feature that aired in November of 2012, KVSC's Jeff Carmack begun a new Arts & Cultural Heritage funded program: the Untold Stories of Central Minnesota.
 Through partnering with the Stearns History Museum, Carmack will be bringing KVSC listeners a series of features about parts of Minnesota culture that may have been lost within the mist of history.